pvasa/UnSplash-Image-Gallery/README.md

 This is a coding challenge for prospective mobile developer applicants applying through http://work.traderev.com/

 ## Compile:
-API Version 27.
-Install if asked.
+App uses API Version 27.
+Update if needed.

 Install kotlin plugin if not present.
 > The Kotlin plugin is bundled with Android Studio starting from version 3.0.
 If you use an earlier version, you'll need to install the Kotlin plugin.
 Go to File | Settings | Plugins | Install JetBrains plugin… and then search for and install Kotlin.
 If you are looking at the "Welcome to Android Studio" screen, choose Configure | Plugins | Install JetBrains plugin… You'll need to restart the IDE after this completes.